Brian Parsons

 • Solid working relationships with stakeholders built on trust from the beginning of the project

-• Clear data to share with stakeholders about their current products’ poor performance compared to their competitors
+• Clear data to share with stakeholders about their current products’ poor performance compared to their competitors - Our key competitors, such as Panera and Chick-Fil-A, had usability scores between 88% - 95%, while Go To Foods hovered between 40%-65%

 • Converted from contractor to full time employee in less than 3 months